NCAS-CMS/cfdm/docs/source/tutorial.rst

 * change the data type of output data arrays;

-* apply netCDF compression and packing; and
+* apply netCDF compression and packing;

-* set the endian-ness of the output data.
+* set the endian-ness of the output data; and

+* specify whether or not :ref:`netCDF string arrays <Strings>` are to be used.

 Output netCDF variable and dimension names read from a netCDF dataset are stored in the resulting field constructs, and may also be set